camkol/Cafe_Menu/readme.md

 ## Notes

--Worked on images and made self-sufficient
+- Worked on images and made self-sufficient